 Father’s Day Recipes

-Remember, dads are more than just grill masters!
-For a sweet finish to a great Dad’s Day, try these dad-created and -approved chocolate oatmeal cookies.
+Remember, dads are more than just BBQ lovers.
+For a sweet finish to a great Dad’s Day, give him these dad-created and -approved chocolate oatmeal cookies.

 We at The Old Farmer’s Almanac hope you have an unforgettable Father’s Day!
-See our Father’s Day page for more recipes—plus, some great quotes for that Father’s Day card!
+See our Father’s Day page for MORE recipes—plus, some great quotes for your Father’s Day card!